-You can set the default state for whether a file dragged into Curio shows as icon or preview via the Format > Default Figure Settings submenu.
+You can set the default state for whether a type of file dragged into Curio shows as icon or preview.
+First, drag in a representative file (image, PDF, video file, or other document) then select the figure and use the Format > Default Figure Settings submenu to set the default show as format as either icon or preview for that specific file type.